Nitheren/nitheren.xyz/README.md

 # My public website

-it is generated with using [ssg] (https://www.romanzolotarev.com/ssg.html)
+it is generated with using ssg by Roman Zolotarev and can be found here: https://www.romanzolotarev.com/ssg.html